ssoonmi/online-store-part-2/phase_ii.md

 - createCategory - but only an `owner` or `admin` can create it
 - deleteCategory - but only an `owner` or `admin` can delete it

+## Conclusion

+We know all we need to know about connecting our Express server to GraphQL!
+As you may have noticed, GraphQL errors are not the best. :/ They provide very little information and are not easy to read.
+Also, the server never logs exactly what queries and mutations have run in the server.
+Next time, we will learn how to create our own GraphQL logger to log our errors and the queries/mutations that our server have run.
+We will also be learning how to send GraphQL requests from our client using Apollo Client!
+Get hyped because we're going to be learning a ton of exciting new stuff!

 [Resolver Reading]: https://github.com/ssoonmi/mern-graphql-curriculum/blob/master/resolvers.md
 [Formulating Queries and Mutation Reading under the 'Performing a Mutation' section]: https://github.com/ssoonmi/mern-graphql-curriculum/blob/master/formulating_queries_and_mutations.md#performing-a-mutation